danielemery/keys/README.md

   - name: The name of the key (this will be used in the route and as the filename if you download the key)
   - key: The public key itself
+- `known-hosts`: A list of known hosts with the following fields:
+  - name: Optional name for the entry, it's not used in the `known_hosts` file and is just for your records
+  - hosts: A list of hostnames or IPs that the key(s) should be associated with
+  - keys: A list of known keys that should be associated with the host, with the following fields:
+    - type: The type of key (eg `ssh-rsa`)
+    - key: The public key itself
+    - comment: Optional comment for the entry (will be appended to the key in the `known_hosts` file)
+    - revoked: Optional boolean to indicate that the key should be considered revoked (adds the @revoked marker in the known hosts file)
+    - cert-authority: Optional boolean to indicate that the key is a certificate authority (adds the @cert-authority marker in the known hosts file)

 ### Helm